 GreyOrange Launches Next Era Fulfillment Operating System Driven by GreyMatter™ Software Integrated with Ranger™ Series Mobile Robots

+Fulfillment Operating System optimizes fulfillment for omnichannel, store replenishment and e-commerce to modernize distribution centers –

-GreyOrange, a global software and mobile robotics provider that leverages artificial intelligence and machine learning to optimise fulfillment operations, today announced the latest release of its Fulfillment Operating System, which integrates GreyMatter software with the company's series of mobile robots.
+ATLANTA, Dec.
+11, 2019 /PRNewswire/ -- GreyOrange, a global software and mobile robotics provider that leverages artificial intelligence and machine learning to optimize fulfillment operations, today announced the latest release of its Fulfillment Operating System, which integrates GreyMatter software with the company's series of mobile robots.

 Experience the interactive Multichannel News Release here: https://www.multivu.com/players/English/8655751-greyorange-launches-next-era-fulfillment-operating-system/